~/architecture/v07

 Everything else reads

-Dashboard, MCP server, vote inbox — all read the same store.db.
+Dashboard, CLI, MCP server, the GitHub Action — all read the same store.db.
 No second source of truth.

 ~/decisions